Duet3D/wiki-content/How_to_guides/Configuring_firmware.md

 > If your Duet has rebooted and mains power is applied, **IMMEDIATELY** check that your new configuration is not heating heaters/moving axes/starting spindles or any other unexpected and unwanted behaviour.
 If it is, **TURN OFF THE POWER!** You can investigate any problems and check configuration by powering the Duet with USB power only.
 {.is-warning}

-> With your new configuration in place, move on to the **Commissioning guide** to check all parts working correctly.
+> With your new configuration in place, move on to the **Commissioning guide** to check all parts are working correctly.
 {.is-info}